Best Supplements for Respiratory Health Support: A Research-Backed Guide for Every Stage

 -

-Therapeutic NAC dosing (1200 mg daily minimum for COPD)
+Therapeutic NAC dosing (1200 mg daily minimum for COPD) to slow progressive tissue destruction by maintaining glutathione-dependent antioxidant defenses.

 -

-Higher-dose quercetin (1000-2000 mg daily) for anti-inflammatory effects
+Higher-dose quercetin (1000-2000 mg daily) for anti-inflammatory effects and MMP inhibition.
+This preserves remaining lung architecture.

 -